 Remember that because a translation uses the Creator’s Name is not an indication that it is accurate.

 Most English speaking Faithists I know, if they are not using a translation of the Peshitta, they prefer the American Standard Version, followed by Young’s Literal Translation.
-I find myself quoting from this version quite often.
+I find myself quoting from the American Standard Version quite often.
 This is because of its accuracy (when compared to original Hebrew manuscripts), the use of the Divine Name (Jehovah) and the consistency of the language style (compared to the Oahspe’s English).

 Personally, I have recently chosen to use the Name “Jehovah” when quoting both the Old and New Testaments because of the familiarity of this form among Western Bible readers and its similarity to “Jehovih” in the Oahspe.
 The form “Jehovih” is found in the Hebrew Scriptures (Old Testament).
 This is not an inconsistent practice since both “Jehovah” and “Jehovih” (and “Yahweh”) are renderings of the same Name.